blackbhc/refactor/README.md

     the `region_method` = `density`, then the `image` option in the `Model` section will be automatically turned on and `surface_density` will be automatically added to the `colors` parameter in the `Model` section.
   - `recenter_method` = `potential`: future feature.
-- <a id="align_bar"></a>`align_bar`: whether rotate the coordinates to align the $x$-axis to the bar major axis, this option is only available when the bar is detected.
-It's may be useful to align the bar major axis to the
-  $x$-axis for some analysis or visualization.

 ##### Model